 The City has prepared a Special Events Application form for your use in planning the details of such a special event and submitting a request that will be reviewed by representatives of each affected City department, and then forwarded to the City Council who may be required to formally approve the request.
 Please call the City Clerk's office at 845-3573 if you have specific questions about the need for a Special Event Permit.

 Effective May 21, 2007, the Oakdale City Council approved Special Events Application processing fees to help recover the costs of City staff time in processing these forms.
-These forms are generated from the City Clerk's office and necessitate approval from Stanislaus Consolidated Fire Protection District and the Oakdale Police and Public Services departments.
+These forms are generated from the City Clerk's office and necessitate approval from the Oakdale Police, Public Services Departments and the Modesto Fire Department.
 These fees are non-refundable.

-Co-Sponsored special events and in some situations, the use of private property for temporary special events may also require prior approval from the Oakdale Planning Commission according to the standards in the Oakdale Municipal Code: Zoning Regulations.
-If you have specific questions about the temporary use of private property for special events, please call the Community Development Department at 845-3526 during normal business hours, or contact them online.
+Co-Sponsored special events and in some situations, the use of private property for temporary special events may also require prior approval from the Oakdale City Council.
+If you have specific questions about the temporary use of private property for special events, please call the Community Development Department at 845-3625 during normal business hours.

 Please print the appropriate form to the right, fill out the appropriate pages for your event and submit with fee(s) to: City Clerk, 280 North Third Avenue, Oakdale, CA 95361.

-(For special events such as parades, festivals, and long-term parking lot closures—for Block Parties choose One Time Special Events Application.)
+(For special events such as parades, festivals, and long-term parking lot closures)